EddyTheCo/qmlonline/README.md

 ## Acknowledgments

 - The general programming idea  was taken from [QML Online](https://qmlonline.kde.org/).
-- The embeddable code editor in JavaScript is supported by [Ace](https://ace.c9.io/) javascript sources.
+- The embeddable code editor in JavaScript is supported by [Ace](https://ace.c9.io/) JavaScript sources.